arihantverma/arihantverma.com/posts/personal-essays/jan-2021/creatures-and-old-friend.md

 That squirrel reminded me of the first tough transition of my life.
 My father had transferred to Solan from Nahan.
 I had got selected in St. Lukes, a top notch school in Solan.
 An introvert, I found it really hard to make friends there.
 I struggled with my grades as well.
 It came as a complete shock because I had never got bad grades in my life before.

 Father was posted inside Nauni University, an agriculture and horticulture research university, 13 kms away from the main city of Solan, where the school was.
 Since there were no residential apartments available inside the university, me, father and grandmother lived in a couple of PWD circuit house rooms.
 One afternoon, after lunching, I brought my hindi literature book out and sat on the common dining table.
-As the sun's setting rays warmed by face, and made me feel important, special and in limelight, I read a short story about a squirrel.
+As the sun's setting rays warmed my face, and made me feel important, special and in limelight, I read a short story about a squirrel.
 I don't remember the name of the story, or who had written it, or its plot.
 I just remember feeling awe and expanded after reading the story.

 During those tough 3 months — after which father got transferred back to Nahan — that story gave me a home to return to every evening after school.
 I read the story multiple times.
 It's probably the only piece of literature I've read over and over again.